Whether you're embarking on a new-build or painstakingly restoring a listed building, here is our choice of the craftsmen with excellent foundations.

 W. G. Carter

 Specialising largely in the restoration and renovation of country and town houses, half of which are listed, this full-service company operates across Oxfordshire, the Cotswolds and the surrounding counties.
-The firm is run by managing director James Robertson, supported by directors Paul and Roger Carter, grandsons of the founder William George Carter, who set up the firm in 1947, only 50 yards away from where it is now based.
+Two family members remain involved in the company that was founded by William George Carter in 1947, only 50 yards away from where it is now based.

 01865 864626; www.wgcarter.co.uk